Astrak/LoadScreen.js/README.md

 };
 ls.setOptions( options );

 //4.
-Do things on progress events ls.onProgress( function ( progress ) { ... } );
+Do things on progress events. ls.onProgress( function ( progress ) { ... } );

 //5.
-Define what you want to do when your previous work is done. ls.onComplete( init )//fired after the progress bar gets tweened to 1 and after processing and compiling
+Define what you want to do when loading, processing and compiling are complete. ls.onComplete( init )//init after the progress bar gets tweened to 1 and after processing and compiling.

 //6.
-Let's go with a resources object (see next for its formatting) ls.start( resources );
+Starts loading data in a resources object (see next for formatting), and append info to overlay. ls.start( resources );

-//or if you want to handle the progress yourself
-//for any case not handled in the library
+//or if you want to handle the progress yourself, for any case not handled in the library
-//(custom loader, display progress of a large script, or just for testing) ls.start();
+//(custom loader, display progress of a large script, or just for testing). ls.start();
 ls.setProgress( 0.5 );
 //etc.